strimzi/test-container/README.md

   You can use it in two ways:
   1. As an embedded ZooKeeper to run inside a Kafka container.
   2. As an external ZooKeeper.
-  An additional configuration for Kafka brokers can be injected through the constructor.
-  The first one is using an embedded ZooKeeper which will run inside Kafka container.
-  Another option is to use @StrimziZookeeperContainer as an external ZooKeeper.
+  3. In KRaft mode [KIP-500](https://github.com/apache/kafka/blob/trunk/config/kraft/README.md), which allows running Apache Kafka without Apache ZooKeeper.

-  An additional configuration for Kafka brokers can be injected through the constructor.
+  Additional configuration for Kafka brokers can be injected through methods such as withKafkaConfigurationMap.
-  This container is a good fit for integration testing, but for more comprehensive testing, we suggest using @StrimziKafkaCluster.
+  This container is a good fit for integration testing, but for more comprehensive testing, we suggest using StrimziKafkaCluster.

 - `StrimziZookeeperContainer` is an instance of ZooKeeper encapsulated inside a Docker container using an image from quay.io/strimzi-test-container/test-container with the given version.
   It can be combined with @StrimziKafkaContainer, but we suggest using directly @StrimziKafkaCluster for more complicated testing.
 - `StrimziKafkaCluster` is a multi-node instance of Kafka and ZooKeeper using the latest image from quay.io/strimzi-test-container/test-container with the given version.
   It's a perfect fit for integration or system testing.
   We always deploy one ZooKeeper with a specified number of Kafka instances, running as a separate container inside Docker.
-  The additional configuration for Kafka brokers can be passed to the constructor.
+  Additional configuration for Kafka brokers can be passed using the builder pattern.

 In summary, you can use `StrimziKafkaContainer` to use a Kafka cluster with a single Kafka broker.
 Or you can use `StrimziKafkaCluster` for a Kafka cluster with multiple Kafka brokers.